Capital History Ottawa (#colourized): Bowles Lunch [Updated]

 | Rideau St. looking east across Sussex Dr., 1937.
 Bowles Lunch Rideau St. outlet on the right.
 [Orig. image via Library & Archives – colourized by Ashley Newall] |

-Update (2025): Here's a colourization not included in the original story, but which should have been.
+Here's a colourization not included in my original 2021 story, but which should have been.

 ![]() |